 The bursts typically last only a few milliseconds, are wideband (from MHz to GHz), sometimes polarised, and are thought to originate predominantly outside our galaxy.
-Hypotheses for their source include:
+Possible explanations for their source include:

 Source; PNAS 2017